How to Stop Sweaty Hands in Australia: What Works & What Doesn’t

 Breathing Exercises: Practice deep breathing when you feel your hands starting to sweat.
 Inhale for 4 counts, hold for 4, exhale for 6.
 This activates your body’s relaxation response.

-Mindfulness Practices: Regular meditation or mindfulness exercises can reduce overall stress levels, which may decrease how often your hands sweat excessively.
+Mindfulness Practices: Regular meditation or mindfulness exercises can reduce overall stress levels, which may help some people manage stress-related sweating episodes.

 Also Read : https://skinduced.com.au/prf-vs-prp-whats-the-difference

-When natural remedies aren’t enough, several medical treatments can effectively stop sweaty hands.
+When natural remedies aren’t enough, several medical treatments can help manage excessive hand sweating.

 Prescription Antiperspirants